Umm Muhammad bint Salih: Ancestry

 Her full name was Umm Muhammad bint Salih al-Miskin ibn Abdallah al-Mansur.

-Her grandmother was a concubine Qali-al Farrashah.
+Her grandmother was the concubine Qali-al Farrashah.
 She was a Greek, and was the mother of Al-Mansur's son Salih al-Miskin.
-Her father, Salih al-Miskin was one of the youngest sons of caliph Al-Mansur.
+Her father, Salih al-Miskin, was one of the youngest sons of caliph Al-Mansur.

 Biography

-Umm Muhammad was the wife Abbasid caliph Harun al-Rashid.
+Umm Muhammad was the wife of the Abbasid caliph Harun al-Rashid.
 He was also her half-cousin.

 Umm Muhammad was the daughter of Salih al-Miskin and Umm Abdullah, the daughter of Isa ibn Ali.
 They married in November-December 803 in Al-Raqqah.
-She had been formerly been married to Ibrahim ibn al-Mahdi, who had repudiated her.
+She had formerly been married to Ibrahim ibn al-Mahdi, who had repudiated her.

 Her first husband Ibrahim was the half-brother of Harun al-Rashid.
-She married him in early 780s however, just a few years later Ibrahim separated from her.
+She married him in the early 780s; however, just a few years later Ibrahim separated from her.
 After her formal divorce from her first husband, Caliph Harun al-Rashid married her.

-Umm Muhammad became the second wife of Harun al-Rashid from Abbasid house.
+Umm Muhammad became the second wife of Harun al-Rashid from the Abbasid house.
 His first wife Zubaidah bint Ja'far was also an Abbasid princess and granddaughter of al-Mansur.

 She spent most her life after marriage with Al-Rashid at the Caliphal palace along with al-Rashid's other wives.
 She died in 810s.